 –From Safety To Where…. ?, Joy Division

 In Wellington, New Zealand there is the Ian Curtis wall.
-Soon after he died someone sprayed ‘Ian Curtis RIP Walk in Silence’ on a wall in a street in Mount Cook, and every time it is removed by the council, someone sprays it back and has done this for 30 years.
+Soon after he died someone sprayed ‘Ian Curtis RIP Walk in Silence’ on a wall in a street in Mount Cook, and every time it is removed by the council, someone sprays it back and has done so for 30 years.
 I was walking past the other week and got to thinking: either there is a 40 + year old tagger out there – or (more likely) a teenage tagger who likes and related to a band that ended when its singer hung himself back in 1980.
 So why would someone growing up today like a band like Joy Division – or Nirvana – the other major musical force brought to a close by the suicide of the singer?

 Well, there is the music, but also partly because Ian Curtis and Kurt Cobain will remain young forever.
 They won’t grow into old rockers with mascara dripping off sagging, wrinkled faces.
 They won’t become old and boring and irrelevant.
 They won’t hack out passionless songs.
+They won’t release covers albums.
 They won’t go on reality TV shows.
 They remain as young and relevant today as they did when they decided to put a full stop to their life and work.
 It’s the James Dean syndrome: live fast, die young, leave a pretty corpse.

 Joy Division’s final album, Closer, is Curtis’s elaborate musical suicide note.
 His widow Deborah, in her book ‘Touching from a Distance’ alluded to the possibility that his death was planned quite early – that it was always on the cards he would kill himself, and assure his fame – which is quite a chilling thought.
 Certainly by the time Closer came around, his plans were quite far advanced, from the artwork (Jesus dead on a marble slab), to the title (closer, of course, to death).
 When his girlfriend, Annik heard it, she apparently went to Tony Wilson of Factory Records, crying, and said “Don’t you realize, he means it?” to which Wilson replied “Of course he doesn’t mean it, it’s art!”